 It can well be argued that an auteur in a pop music context had to write his own material.
 Hence the evolution into distinct voices of Lennon-McCartney (followed by Jagger-Richards, Ray Davies, Pete Townsend and others), and later the appearance of Bob Dylan and the emergence of the singer-songwriter.

 Boudleaux was a classical violinist from Georgia more interested in fiddling than in fugues.
 In 1945, he was playing the Sherwood Hotel in Milwaukee, Wisconsin with Hank Penny and his Radio Cowboys.
-While imbibing at the lobby’s water fountain, Matilda, the 19-year old elevator girl of the hotel, rushed up to him, pushing him into the stream of water and drenching his shirt, telling him that she had seen his face in a dream she had when she was eight years old, and had been looking for him ever since.
+While imbibing at the lobby’s water fountain, Matilda, the 19-year old elevator girl of the hotel, rushed up to him, pushing him into the stream of water and drenching his shirt, telling him that she had seen his face in a dream when she was eight years old, and had been looking for him ever since.
 In apology, she offered to buy him a drink.
 Boudleaux accepted, renamed her Felice, married her, wrote an autobiographical account of their meeting called ‘All I Have to Do Is Dream’, and another 22 hits for The Everly Brothers, including ‘Bye Bye, Love’, ‘Wake Up, Little Susie’, ‘All I Have to Do Is Dream’, ‘Problems’, ‘Poor Jenny’, ‘Take a Message To Mary’, ‘Bird Dog’, ‘Like Strangers’, ‘Devoted to You’, and ‘Love Hurts’.

 Quite a dream, eh?